Homemade Organic Fertilizer - Fermented Banana Juice Fertilizer Recipe

 As for the brown sugar, I prefer to use the dark brown sugar which has more molasses.
-Hence, it will have more iron, magnesium, calcium and potassium.
+It will have more iron, magnesium, calcium, and potassium.
 These are all good for the plants as well as for the micro-organism in the soil medium.

 Instructions on How to Prepare this Homemade Liquid Fertilizer